Efficiently import files from Supabase in Python

 local_path = os.path.join('downloads', file_path)

-# Create directory structure if it doesn't exist
+# Create the local directory structure if it does not exist

 os.makedirs(os.path.dirname(local_path), exist_ok=True)